-On the fourth day of their trip, while in the Grand Canyon, Miller saved a man’s life.
+On the fourth day of Laurel Miller's family vacation, while visiting the Grand Canyon, she saved a man's life.

 Could It Be His Blood Sugar?

 The man’s daughter said, “He is diabetic, it must be his blood sugar.”

 At this point, spectators had started to gather around.
 People were scrambling for something to give him, but Miller thought, “What am I going to do?
 He’s not awake enough to even consume anything.”